IslaMurtazaev/shopboxo-magento-module/README.md

 # Appboxo Connector

-Appboxo Connector is a Magento 2 module providing a more sophisticated integration between Appboxo and a client's store.
+Appboxo Connector is a Magento 2 module providing a more sophisticated integration with Shopboxo

 ## Features